raspy135/Qun-synthesizer/README.md

 Two devices becomes out of synchronized easily.
 To synchronize all parameters one more time, press “Rec” button to dump all parameters.
 It will be sent to slave devices.

-If it start making ground loop noise, use separated power supply, and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.
+If it starts making ground loop noise, use separated power supply, and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.

 ## TIPS/TROUBLESHOOT

 * Sound engine stopped when saving preset
-  * When system writes to Flash memory, CPU power was taken by this, and it may cause glitches.
+  * When system writes to Flash memory, CPU power is taken by this, and it may cause glitches.
 Avoid any writing to Flash while playing.

 * MIDI CC dump is not properly saved to my DAW
 	* Some DAWs suppress MIDI CC messages when DAW believes the value was not changed.
 Ableton Live is one of this.
 To work around, press STOP key before the dump.
 This will reset CC values.